Cloud Data Strategy

 “These individual applications may be used by multiple people within the business at the same time and they all need to be interconnected to the same source of data across the entire platform whether offline or online,” he said.

-The Realm Mobile Database alongside MongoDB Realm Sync allowed the myBillBook team to build a rich and fully featured mobile application.
+The Realm alongside MongoDB Atlas Device Sync allowed the myBillBook team to build a rich and fully featured mobile application.
 And just as importantly, Realm's native sync functionality meant it became effortless to sync data between the mobile device itself and the backend database.
 This meant even if multiple users were using the same account, going offline and online, there would be no issues, duplications or lost data.

 Between Realm, Atlas and MongoDB the team's features and challenges were solved.
 However, the biggest advantage came from all of the services coming together in one unified data layer – the MongoDB Application Data Platform.
 With a single interface, developer language and set of APIs the team could build and maintain the entire myBillBook offering.
 The platform even included native data visualisation with MongoDB Charts, which the team uses to visualise the deployment and monitoring data.